c9s/GenPHP/README.md

     $ genphp install flavors/foo

-This will install flavor to your global flavor path.
+This installs flavor to your global flavor path.

 Command Usage
 -------------